kasthomas2/simple-test/README.md

 ## What the Demo Demonstrates

+- How to log in to Veritone and get the bearer token
 - How to send log messages to Slack
-- How to log in to Veritone and get the bearer token
-- How to run GraphQL queries via browser fetch
+- How to run GraphQL queries via browser `fetch()`
-- How to delegate GraphQL queries to an AWS Lambda (see src/lambda/gql.js) so you can run your queries as simple GETs against the lambda.
-(Veritone's API server only accepts POSTs.)
+- How to delegate GraphQL queries to an AWS Lambda (see src/lambda/gql.js) so you can run your queries as simple GETs against the lambda (Veritone's API server only accepts POSTs!)
-- Create/read/delete TDOs (Temporal Data Objects).
+- Create/read/delete TDOs (Temporal Data Objects)

 Coming soon: Run a transcription job on a video.
 (And more.)

-The demo site is automagically built using Netlify, and Netlify kindly deploys the lambdas to AWS so I don't have to, which is very cool indeed.
+The demo site is automagically built using Netlify, and Netlify kindly deploys my lambdas to AWS so I don't have to, which is very cool indeed.
+Note: There are lots of demo lambda scripts under src/lambda.
+The only one my demo page actually calls is `gql.js`.

-All the page scripts are in one file (utils.js) and all the HTML is in index.html, the way nature intended.
+All the page scripts are in one file (/scripts/utils.js) and all the HTML is in index.html, the way nature intended.

 Use/steal/copy my code as you wish, but only at your own risk!